 Sebum is a natural, oily substance produced by sebaceous glands located beneath the skin’s surface.
 It may feel like sebum is always a negative thing when it comes to acne, but its primary function is to lubricate our skin, protecting it from dehydration and other environmental stressors.

-While sebum does keep our skin soft, supple, and moisturized, sometimes it can be little much.
+While sebum does keep our skin soft, supple, and moisturized, sometimes it can be a little too much.
 While sebum should flow freely from the sebaceous gland in your pore to the surface of your skin, sebum and dead skin cells can become trapped inside a pore and form a blockage (imagine a small cork) known as a sebum plug.

 Most noticeable on oil-prone zones like your nose, forehead, and chin, sebum plugs don’t have a distinct color but might feel like a slight bump or texture with a slightly grainy or gritty sensation when you run your fingers over your skin, especially during cleansing.
 Left unchecked, these pores clogged with hard sebum can be a precursor to other types of acne lesions, including open comedones (blackheads) and closed comedones (whiteheads).